TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Materials and Methods

-At the heart of our TACO framework is the need to generate photorealistic images of the truck adorned with adversarial camouflage patterns in a differentiable manner.
-To accomplish this, we first train a neural network—the Photorealistic Rendering Network (PRN)—to learn the rendering characteristics of UE5.
-The complete rendering process and the training of the neural renderer are illustrated in Figure \ref{fig:neural_renderer}.
+A central component of the TACO framework is the neural renderer, a~system designed to generate photorealistic images of a truck adorned with adversarial camouflage patterns.
+This component ensures that the textures are rendered on the 3D object in a fully differentiable and photorealistic~manner.

-Our framework incorporates a two-step rendering process: the first stage applies adversarial textures to the truck's 3D mesh using a differentiable renderer, referred to as $R_{diff}$.
-This renderer, given the truck mesh, adversarial texture $T_{adv}$, and camera parameters $\theta_c$, outputs a raw image $X_{raw}$:
+The rendering process consists of two main stages.
+First, adversarial textures are applied to the truck's 3D mesh using a differentiable renderer, referred to as $R_{diff}$.
+This renderer, given the truck mesh, adversarial texture $T_{adv}$, and~camera parameters $\theta_c$, outputs a raw rendered image, $X_{raw}$:

-In the second step, the pre-trained PRN, denoted as $N$, along with additional inputs such as the gray textured truck $X_{gray}$ and the depth map $X_d$, enhances the image to produce a photorealistic result $X_{enh}$:
+In the second stage, the~raw image $X_{raw}$ is passed to the Photorealistic Rendering Network (PRN), an~enhancement module that improves the quality of the rendered image by incorporating additional information such as the gray textured truck image $X_{gray}$ and the depth map $X_d$.
+The~enhanced image $X_{enh}$ is computed as:

-The PRN is a convolution neural network with a U-Net architecture \cite{UNet}, specifically designed to enhance the raw rendered image into a photorealistic, high-fidelity output.
-Next, the enhanced truck image $X_{enh}$ is blended with the background from the reference image $X_{ref}$ using the binary mask $M$ to get the final adversarial image:

-PRN is trained using a dataset of $X_{ref}$ from UE5.
-These reference images serve as the ground truth for training the network to approximate the visual characteristics of UE5 rendering.
-Additionally, we used a variety of colorful textures in the training process to ensure the network generalizes well across different visual conditions.
-The final output of this rendering pipeline is the blended image $X_{adv}$, which can seamlessly blend into the scene.

-An important innovation in TACO is the use of a truck image $X_{gray}$, rendered by applying a gray texture to the 3D model.
-Unlike previous methods, such as RAUCA, which rely on the background from reference images to capture characteristics, our approach explicitly provides these details through $X_{gray}$.

-The rendering loss, $L_{render}$, is computed as the L1 loss between the blended final image $X_{adv}$ and the reference image $X_{ref}$: